 British Values Statement

-This statement outlines the Ley Values that we actively Promote at Leighton Primary School.
+This statement outlines the Key Values that we actively promote at Leighton Primary School.

 The DfE state that there is a need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual, liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 The Government set out it's definition of British values in the 2011 Prevent Strategy, and these values were reiterated by the Prime Minister in 2014.

 Leighton Primary School is committed to serving it's school community.
 We recognise the multi-cultural, multi-faith nature of the United Kingdom and understand the crucial role our school plays in promoting these values.